 Schistosoma spp.
 Life Cycle Training Course

-The NIH-NIAID Schistosomiasis Resource Center offers a semiannual training course on the maintenance of Schistosoma life cycles: S. haematobium, S. japonicum and S.mansoni.
-The course is designed to acquaint investigators working in the field of schistosomiasis with protocols for maintaining the complete parasite life cycle in their own laboratory and provides both wet lab and lectures.
-Protocols include: snail cultivation, exposure of snails to miracidia, shedding patent snails for cercariae collection, mice and hamster infections and collection of adult worms and eggs from tissues.
-The 2 ½ day course also provides a presentation describing NIH grants and research resources by Glen McGugan, PhD, from the Parasitology and International Programs Branch, NIAID.
+The NIH-NIAID Schistosomiasis Resource Center offers a biannual training course on the maintenance of Schistosoma spp. life cycles: S. haematobium, S. japonicum and S.mansoni.
+The course is designed to acquaint investigators working in the field of schistosomiasis with protocols for maintaining the complete parasite life cycle in their own laboratory and provides both lectures and hands-on lab exercises, including: snail cultivation; exposure of snails to miracidia; shedding patent snails for cercariae collection; protocols to infect rodents; and collection of adult worms and eggs from tissues.
+The 3-day course also provides a presentation describing NIH grants and research resources by Glen McGugan, PhD, from the Parasitology and International Programs Branch, NIAID.

-This is a great learning opportunity for researchers of all levels who work with schistosomes, snails and rodent models of infection.
+This is a great learning opportunity for students, post-doctoral fellows and Principal Investigators interested in schistosomes, snails and rodent models of infection.

 Interested in attending the Schistosoma spp.
 Life Cycle Training Course?

-There is no fee associated with the course but attendees are responsible for their own travel, lodging, and meals.
+The course fee is $225.00 (USD) and attendees are responsible for their own travel, lodging, and meals.
 We are located at 9410 Key West Avenue, Rockville MD 20850.
-Phone 301-881-3300

 Schistosomiasis Molecular Training Course